Eric Koch

 About Me

 I'm from Western Canada, where I completed my BSc at UBC-Okanagan, and MSc and PhD at the University of Alberta.
-I was a post-doc at the Center for Astrophysics from Fall 2020 to Spring 2025.
+I was an SMA and NSERC Fellow at the Center for Astrophysics from Fall 2020 to Spring 2025, and an ngVLA Assistant Scientist at NRAO from Spring 2025-2026.

 I enjoy hockey, hiking in the mountains, and occasionally climbing rocks.